OpenBB-finance/copilot-for-terminal-pro/README.md

 ## Configuring your custom copilot for OpenBB Terminal (`copilots.json`)

-To integrate your custom copilot with Terminal Pro, you need to configure and a serve a `copilots.json` file.
-This file defines how your custom copilot connects with Terminal Pro, including which features it supports and where requests should be sent.
+To integrate your custom copilot with OpenBB Terminal, you need to configure and serve a `copilots.json` file.
+This file defines how your custom copilot connects with the frontend, including which features are supported by your custom copilot, and where requests  should be sent.

 Here is an example copilots.json configuration: